Topherchriss/A-Z/README.md

    - Account Number: 1000103
    - Customer ID (PIN): 3678
    - Default Balance: $2000.00

-Feel free to use these accounts to explore the application's features.

 **Important:** These accounts are not real, and any changes made will not have any impact on actual bank accounts or financial transactions.
 Do not use real information for testing purposes.